mckenzielee/Qi-Docs/docs/Reading_Data.rst

 ``viewId={viewId}``

-Working with views is covered in detail in the :ref:`Qi_View_topic` section.
+Working with views is covered in detail in the :ref:`Sds_View_topic` section.

 When data is requested at an index for which no stored event exists, the type of the index and the SdsStreamBehavior for the stream determine whether the result is an error, null event, interpolated event,